TABLE OF CONTENTS

 1. Purpose and Scope.
 This chapter describes the process by which the Director of the Division of Energy Employees Occupational Illness Compensation (DEEOIC) reopens claims for benefits under the Energy Employees Occupational Illness Compensation Program Act (EEOICPA) and vacates decisions of the Final Adjudication Branch (FAB).

 2. Authority.
 Under 20 C.F.R. § 30.320, the Director of the DEEOIC has the authority to reopen a claim and vacate a FAB decision at any time after the FAB has issued a Final Decision pursuant to 20 C.F.R. § 30.316.
 Also, under 20 C.F.R. § 30.320(a), the Director may vacate a FAB Remand Order.
 While any party to a Final Decision may submit a written request for reopening, it may also occur at the discretion of the Director of the DEEOIC for administrative reasons, due to procedural error, or a change in the law, regulations, agency policy, or any other reason at the sole discretion of the Director.
-If the Director initiates such a review, the National Office (NO) requests the case file from the District or FAB Office for the reopening to be handled locally or delegates the authority to reopen at a District Office (DO) through procedural directive.
+If the Director initiates such a review, the National Office (NO) requests the case file from the District or FAB Office for the reopening to be handled locally or delegates the authority for the reopening to be handled at a District Office (DO) through procedural directive.
 The Director’s decision to reopen a claim and vacate a FAB decision is not reviewable.

-The Director will delegate reopening authority from time to time by issuance of policy directives or other formal guidance that explains the extent of reopening authority conferred.
-In certain circumstances, the Director may delegate authority to reopening claims to the Branch Chief of the Policy Branch, the Unit Chiefs for the Policies, Regulations and Procedures Unit (PRPU), and the District Directors (DDs).
+The Director will delegate reopening authority by issuance of policy directives or other formal guidance that explains the extent of reopening authority conferred.
+In certain circumstances, the Director may delegate authority to reopening claims to the Branch Chief of the Policy Branch, the Unit Chiefs for the Policy, Regulations and Procedures Unit (PRPU), and the District Directors (DDs).
 For delegated reopening authority granted to the DDs, the delegation applies to Assistant District Directors (ADDs) when agreed to by a DD.
 The DEEOIC Director can grant reopening authority to other individuals in the program as needed.
 The Director retains sole reopening authority in any instance where he or she has not delegated reopening authority.

 3. Claimant’s Explicit Request for Reopening.
 The regulations allow a claimant or a claimant’s duly authorized representative, at any time after the FAB has issued a Final Decision, to file a written request seeking reopening of a Final Decision under the EEOICPA, pursuant to 20 C.F.R. § 30.320(b).
 The Regulations allow that such a request may be filed: